KameronFreeman/GraphingCalculator/notprogram/artifacts/use_case_diagrams/UseCaseDescriptionGraphingCalc.md

 **Actors:** User (initiator)

 **Description:** (Ordered)
-  1. User enters Calculus feature of app
-  2. User inputs function into an input box
+  1. User inputs function into an input box
-  3. User selcts a function option to simplify their input
+  2. User selcts a function option to simplify their input

 **Cross Reference:** F-5-i, F-5-ii, F-5-iii, NF-5-ii

+**User-Cases:** User must have navigated to the Calculus feature.